nearform/initium-platform/README.md

 Those numbers are not written in stone so your mileage may vary depending on which components you choose to install.

+You also will need bash in version 5.2 or higher, because the installations scripts uses "readarray" command.

 ### Bootstrap

 > **HINT:** If you want to remove the automatically installed dependencies via asdf once you're done with this project, you can run `make asdf_uninstall`.